 To counteract the damage caused by chemical processing, restoring your hair's natural balance of moisture and nutrients is crucial.
 You can start by using gentle, sulfate-free shampoos and conditioners that won't strip your hair of its natural oils.
 Use a hydrating mask once or twice a week to replenish moisture and help repair damaged cuticles.
 Leave the mask on for at least 30 minutes to allow for maximum absorption.

 In addition to moisturizing, you'll want to nourish your hair with protein-rich treatments to help rebuild its structure.
 Look for products containing ingredients like keratin, collagen, or silk amino acids.
 You can also try a hair oil or serum rich in antioxidants to help protect your hair from further damage.
 By taking these steps, you'll be on your way to restoring your hair's natural balance and reversing the damage caused by chemical processing.
 Be patient, as this process can take time, but with consistent effort, you'll start to see noticeable improvements in your hair's health and appearance.
+Additionally, incorporating deep conditioning masks into your routine once or twice a week can provide intense hydration and enhance the effects of your protein-rich treatments.
+While there are no instant miracle treatments for damaged hair, a consistent combination of moisturizing, strengthening, and protective practices can work wonders over time.
+Remember to minimize heat styling and use a heat protectant when necessary to prevent further harm and maintain your progress.

 At a Glance